gesellkammer/csoundengine/docs/Introduction.rst

   fills the values of any parameter which is not explicitely given with the default value.
 Any parg can also be modulated in real-time.
 See :meth:`Engine.setp() <csoundengine.engine.Engine.setp>` and :meth:`Engine.getp() <csoundengine.engine.Engine.getp>`
-* **Event ids / Modulation** - in *csoundengine* every event is assigned a unique id, allowing the user to control it during performance, from python or from csound directly.
+* **Event ids / Modulation** - in *csoundengine* every event can have a unique id assigned, allowing the user to control it during performance, from python or from csound directly.
 * **Informed use of the Csound API** - *csoundengine* uses the most convenient part of the API for each task (create a table, communicate with a running event, load a soundfile), in order to minimize latency and/or increase performance.